dk107dk/cdocs/README.md

 # Cdocs
 ## A super simple contextual help library.

-**Cdocs** is intended to help manage files for use in contextual help systems.
+**Cdocs** is intended to help manage files for use in context sensitive help systems.
 The library knows how to find docs given a path.
 Paths should mirror a logical or physical structure of the application.
 This way docs are easy find and map cleanly to the way the app works.

 The expected use of Cdocs is to create an endpoint to retrieve in-context help docs from at runtime, or to pull docs into an app build.
 In principle and with some custom code, Cdocs could be used as a lightweight general purpose help and manual system; however, that is not its intended use.